 Child pornography is a form of child sexual exploitation.
 Federal law defines child pornography as any visual depiction of sexually explicit conduct involving a minor (persons less than 18 years old).
 Images of child pornography are also referred to as child sexual abuse images.

 Federal law prohibits the production, distribution, importation, reception, or possession of any image of child pornography.
 A violation of federal child pornography laws is a serious crime, and convicted offenders face fines severe statutory penalties (For more information, see Citizen's Guide to Federal Law on Child Pornography).

 Child Pornography Today

-Unfortunately, the child pornography market exploded in the advent of the Internet and advanced digital technology.
-The Internet provides ground for individuals to create, access, and share child sexual abuse images worldwide at the click of a button.
-Child pornography images are readily available through virtually every Internet technology including websites, email, instant messaging/ICQ, Internet Relay Chat (IRC), newsgroups, bulletin boards, peer-to-peer networks, and social networking sites.
-Child pornography offenders can connect on Internet forums and networks to share their interests, desires, and experiences abusing children in addition to selling, sharing, and trading images.
+The expansion of the Internet and advanced digital technology lies parallel to the explosion of the child pornography market.
+Child pornography images are readily available through virtually every Internet technology, including social networking websites, file-sharing sites, photo-sharing sites, gaming devices, and even mobile apps.
+Child pornography offenders can also connect on Internet forums and networks to share their interests, desires, and experiences abusing children, in addition to selling, sharing, and trading images.

 Victims of Child Pornography

 It is important to distinguish child pornography from the more conventional understanding of the term pornography.
 Child pornography is a form of child sexual exploitation, and each image graphically memorializes the sexual abuse of that child.
 Each child involved in the production of an image is a victim of sexual abuse.